PythonRSAS/pythonrsas.github.io/_posts/2022-10-06-1-Merge-Sort-and-Recursion.md

 ---

 This post is a rewrite of an older post back in July, 2022.
-Most of the addition is an edited transcript from the last few minutes of Professor David Malen's CS50 class on algorithm that was live streamed on September 22, 2022.
+Most of the addition are my edited transcript from the last few minutes of Professor David Malen's CS50 class on algorithm that was live streamed on September 22, 2022.
 I know it is kind of strange to edit a transcript and put it in a post.
 But the explanation is just that good.
 Better than anything I have seen.
 This particular class is just one of the best movies that I have ever watched (yes I call it a "movie" and mean it literally).

 The last few seconds of the movie is quite dramtic.
 [Watch!](https://youtu.be/4oqjcKenCH8?t=9054)